 Developed world government bond yields dropped over the guarter in anticipation of the first US interest rate cut since the pandemic.
-Our collection of government bonds in the US, UK and elsewhere boosted returns as their prices rose on these lower yields.
+Our collection of supranational government bonds boosted returns as their prices rose on these lower yields.
 We had added to these bonds, particularly those whose prices are more sensitive to changes in prevailing yields, earlier this year when yields were higher.
-Towards the end of the quarter, we sold some of this government bond exposure to lock in profits.
-Having this higher level of ratesensitive bond exposure hurt our performance at times over the year, but we felt confident that US inflation would keep falling, and that interest rates would follow, in time.
+Towards the end of the guarter, we sold some of this government bond exposure to lock in profits.
+Having this higher level of rate-sensitive bond exposure hurt our performance at times over the year, but we felt confident that US inflation would keep falling, and that interest rates would follow, in time.
 We think government bonds remain attractive assets at current levels, given the returns above inflation that they now offer, with further returns likely as more rate cuts materialise.
 Equally, we expect bonds to provide important ballast to portfolios in the event of economic stress.